-The Sports Studies course is assessed through a one hour written examination paper, which equates to 25% of the course.
-The other 75% is assessed through assignments and coursework tasks which students will have to complete both inside and outside lesson time.
+The Sports Studies course is assessed through a written examination paper at the end of year 11, which equates to 40% of the course.
+The other 60% is assessed through Practical, leadership and written assignments which students will have to complete both inside and outside lesson time.